davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 70pts.
+This assignment will be graded out of a total of 100pts.

 [5pts] Appropriate instance variables have been defined for this class.
        No local variables are defined as instance variables.

 [10pts] Both constructors are properly implemented.

-[15pts] The add, subtract, and multiply method have been implemented.

-[5pts] The square method have been implemented, and reuses code you've already written.

-[15pts] The divide has been implemented without runtime bugs.
-Appropriate error and warning
-        messages are printed.
+[20pts] tickUp() moves the clock ahead by 1 minute, which may cause am/pm to flip.
+It may
+        also cause the hour and minutes to "wrap around" to the beginning.

+[20pts] tickDown() moves the clock back by 1 minute, which may cause am/pm to flip.
+It may
+        also cause the hour and minutes to "wrap around" to the beginning.

+[20pts] The toString() method accepts an input and returns the current time in either
+        military (24-hour) time, or 12-hour time with am/pm status.
+If either hour or minute is single digit, then a leading 0 is appended.

-[10pts] The recall and store methods have been implemented.
+[10pts] The setAlarm() and unsetAlarm() methods are properly implemented.

-[5pts] The exchange method has been implemented.
+[10pts] tickUp() and tickDown() further print out ***** BEEP BEEP BEEP **** if the time now
+        matches the alarm that is set.

 [5pts] You include sufficient inline and block comments to explain the logic of your methods.
 ```